 Residents include first-year College Edgar Fellows Program students, some first-year international students, and first-year students who apply to join the house.
 These rooms will be filled on a first-come, first-served basis (based on our receipt of your online application), although we will keep a waiting list for applicants who request space after the slots are filled.

 Named for the fourteenth-century Florentine author, Dante Alighieri, Dante House honors the spirit of the Italian poet and statesman.
 Though he suffered exile and loss, Dante wrote and acted against the corruption of the political and religious institutions of his day.
 His Divine Comedy is an allegorical journey of education toward reason, integrity, and enlightenment.

-To apply to Dante House for 2013 - 2014, simply indicate Dante House/Wayne Hall as your 1st choice, 2nd choice, or 3rd choice in your online Roommate Preference Form.
+To apply to Dante House, you must be an incoming first-year student.
+Indicate Dante House/Wayne Hall as your 1st choice, 2nd choice, or 3rd choice in your online Roommate Preference Form.
 All incoming students will be using our Symplicity housing software to complete their Roommate Preference Forms.